Anderson Ferry

 The Anderson Ferry is a ferry across the Ohio River between Cincinnati, Ohio and Constance, Kentucky.
 It has been in continuous operation since 1817.
-It was originated by George W Anderson the founder of the business, sold to the Kottmyer family then known as the Kotmeyer ferry and was later sold back to the Anderson family in 1986.
+It was founded by George W. Anderson, who eventually sold the business to the Kottmyer family who later sold it back to the Anderson family in 1986.
 The ferry was often used in the 19th century by Kentucky farmers bringing their product to market in Cincinnati.
 It is the lone survivor of dozens of ferries that once served the Cincinnati area.
 The ferry is located about 8 mi west of Downtown Cincinnati.